 This is going to be used in two ways by our customers.
 Dog owners at home would use this feature to periodically check the hookup quality of their 24-hour period.
 Veterinarians who are housing their patients for the 24-hour period can use this machine as a real-time telemetry monitor.
 Both features are great benefits to the user.

 Going forward, we will be discontinuing selling DR180 units.
 They will only be offered in situations where customers are extremely cost-conscious.
 The DR200s however will still be produced for many years to come, and ALBA will be co-selling both the DR200 and DR400 units as new going forward.

 There are some customers who will benefit from the DR200 rather than the DR400.
 The DR200 is a ready-to-go machine.
 It can be taken out of the box and applied to a patient in minutes.
 There is no special installation and minimal training.
 For this reason, customers who are from a dog club, where the machine will be passed around from member to member will be recommended the DR200 for sale.
 Customers who have an aversion to technology will also be recommended the DR200.
-This product is only PC Compatible, so Mac users cannot use it.

 The DR400 will only be recommended to customers buying their own machine, or maybe in situations when buying a machine with a very small number of partners.
 The installation process is as follows: Download the free PC Patch from our website.
 Install the USB dock.
 Pair the dongle with the PC Patch program inside of the program’s settings.
 This is not too big of a deal, but it can be considered an easy to medium level computer undertaking.

 With understanding the advantages of the DR400 and understanding that there is an installation process involved, the next question would be as to which machine to choose.

 My opinion, as someone in this field for almost 30 years is this: